kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

 ---

+#Do/Don't

+###Do: Consider the feelings of others
+-  How would you feel if the demographics were reversed?

-#Don't focus primarily on "legal compliance"
+###Don't: Focus primarily on "legal compliance"
 +  a "forced" effort is a doomed effort

-#Consider the feelings of others
--  How would you feel if the demographics were reversed?

 ---